SK-Electronics-Consulting/kicad-coil-generators/README.md

-# Coil Generator for Inner Diameter
+# Coil Generators

 ## Background

-There is a need to generate flux-neutral coils that can take up the largest area within a space.
-In the case of Starfish Neuro, that was a circular aperture.
-This tool was developed to quickly iterate on various coil parameters without having to re-draw things by hand.
+PCB coils are becoming quite common, and defining them can take some time.
+This plugin is intended to capture useful coil generators of various types.
+It is also intended to do enough math under-the-hood to prevent collisions between generated features.

 ## Installation

 This tool is intended to be used within the KiCAD Footprint Wizard tool.
-To do so requires "installation" into KiCAD.
-This is either placing this whole repo within the appropriate directory, or placing a shortcut or symbolic link in that directory.
+To do so requires installation into KiCAD.
+This is either installing using the Plugin and Content Manager or clone this repo into one of the plugin directories.
+(Further details below.)

 This tool has been tested with KiCAD 7.0.9.
 It might work with other versions (6.x and 7.0.x), but has not been tested.